a picture of the montains and some clouds

-Ayahuasca Integration - Plant Medicine Integration Therapy
+Plant Medicine Integration Therapy

 What are the potential benefits of Ayahuasca?

-Experiences with Ayahuasca and other psychedelics can be intense and transformative.
+Experiences with Ayahuasca and other psychedelics can be intense and disorienting.
 This can involve processing painful and intense emotions and recovering lost memories that were previously suppressed.
 Ayahuasca is not for the faint of art.
 It often involves facing realities that many people spend their entire lives avoiding.

 The integration process involves working with a therapist to process and make sense of the psychedelic experience, address any confusion that arose and align your life with the new insights and ways of being.